UtkarshVerma/dwmblocks-async/README.md

 done
 ```

-It may not look bad as it is, but it's surely not the most efficient way when you've got to run multiple commands, out of which only few need to be updated as frequently as the others.
+It may not look bad, but it's certainly inefficient when running multiple commands that need to be updated at different frequencies:

 ```sh
 # Displaying an unread mail count in the status bar